 We are also starting to see the cost-of-living crisis impact owners' ability to access veterinary care.
-This is the first year that owners report cost as the biggest hurdle to seeing a vet.
-Challenges with veterinary capacity, which in previous years were a considerable barrier to vet care access, are showing some signs of improvement.
-However, problems with veterinary capacity are still present, particularly in urban areas.
+This year more owners expressed concern about cost preventing them from visiting the vets.
+Challenges with veterinary capacity continues to be a considerable barrier to vet care access.
 Cats Protection is working with the veterinary profession to examine how it can support vets and owners in the face of these challenges.